Tim Tebow turned down a $1 million endorsement deal to impress Bill Belichick -- and then got cut anyway

 “Highly respecting the man, I turned down the deal.
 I didn’t even think twice about it.
 I wanted the chance to impress Coach Belichick more than I wanted the money.
 I’ll say that if I were on any other team, I would have probably said yes to the offer.
 But the thoughts he offered in our initial conversation mattered to me — even more than a million dollars.”

-In an interview this week on “Fox and Friends”, Tebow offered more insight into why he asked for Belichick’s approval:
+In an interview on “Fox and Friends,” Tebow offered more insight into why he asked for Belichick’s approval:

 “I didn’t want to be a distraction on the team.
 I wanted to be just another guy in the locker room, someone that could work, someone that could be a backup to Tom, and I didn’t want to be a distraction, having stuff all over the headlines, so that’s why I called Coach Belichick to say, ‘Hey, what do you think about this?
 This is a great opportunity that I would say yes to, but I want to do what’s right for the team first.'”

-Tebow was cut in August, and failed to land on another NFL team until the Eagles took a chance on him in 2015.
-Still, he doesn’t regret his decision to pass up making $1 million in 24 hours.
+Tebow was cut in August 2013, and he failed to land on another NFL team until the Eagles took a chance on him in 2015.
+Still, he says he doesn’t regret his decision to pass up making $1 million in 24 hours.

 “And that’s not something that I look back and regret at all.
 It was me trying to honour the team, and if I could do it again, I would have done the same thing.”